A Turtle's Tale: Sammy's Adventures: Plot

-In 1959, Sammy, a green sea turtle, hatches on a beach in Baja California and is attacked by a seagull while trying to defend himself by spitting in the seagull’s eye.
+In 1959, Sammy, a green sea turtle, hatches on a beach in Baja California and is attacked by a seagull.
 He manages to escape along with another hatchling sea turtle named Shelly, who was also attacked by another seagull.
-After Sammy wakes up from his slumber, the waves start coming in and push the raft he’s on into the water, carrying it away with him still on it.
-However, Sammy, who manages to recover from his injuries, doesn’t mind being carried away and decides that this is the first step of the beginning of his journey.
+As Sammy is sleeping, the waves push the raft he is on into the water, carrying it away with him still on it.

 The next morning, Sammy befriends a leatherback sea turtle named Ray, who also hatched the day before.
-Ten years later in 1969, Sammy and Ray have almost grow up together, traveling around the ocean on their raft.
-One morning, Ray takes Sammy underwater and introduces him to his newfound friend Slim, the day octopus, but they get forced to take shelter from an oil spill caused by an oil tanker shipwreck.
-As Sammy and Ray grow more prominent and the raft begins losing parts, it suddenly collapses, leaving Sammy and Ray without their home.
-While they argue, Sammy, Ray, and hundreds of fish are caught in trawl nets and separated.
+Ten years later in 1969, the raft suddenly collapses, leaving Sammy and Ray without their home.
+Sammy, Ray, and hundreds of fish are caught in trawl nets and separated.
 Hours later, Sammy is thrown back into the sea unconscious but gets saved by a dolphin.